LambdaLabs/lambda-docs/docs/education/linux-usage/air-gapped-lambda-stack.md

   be formatted with an `ext4` filesystem.

 This guide assumes you already have Ubuntu installed on the air-gapped system.
-This guide also assumes that you know how to mount and unmount filesystems.
+This guide also assumes that you know how to format, mount, and unmount filesystems.

 ## Download the complete Lambda Stack repository